openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

-# Install Intel® Distribution of OpenVINO™ toolkit for Linux* from a Docker* Image {#openvino_docs_install_guides_installing_openvino_docker_linux}
+# Install Intel® Distribution of OpenVINO™ toolkit for Linux from a Docker Image {#openvino_docs_install_guides_installing_openvino_docker_linux}

 This guide provides steps on creating a Docker* image with Intel® Distribution of OpenVINO™ toolkit for Linux* and using the image on different devices.

+There are two options to install OpenVINO with Docker:

+* You can <a href="#using-prebuilt-image">get a prebilt image and run the image directly</a>;
+* Or <a href="#build-image-manually">build a docker image manually and run the image on different devices</a>.

 ## System requirements

-**Target Operating Systems**
+@sphinxdirective
+.. tab:: Target Operating Systems

-- Ubuntu\* 18.04 long-term support (LTS), 64-bit
+  * Ubuntu\* 18.04 long-term support (LTS), 64-bit
-- Ubuntu\* 20.04 long-term support (LTS), 64-bit
+  * Ubuntu\* 20.04 long-term support (LTS), 64-bit
-- Red Hat\* Enterprise Linux* 8 (64 bit)
+  * Red Hat\* Enterprise Linux* 8 (64 bit)

-**Host Operating Systems**
+.. tab:: Host Operating Systems

-- Linux
+  * Linux
-- Windows Subsystem for Linux 2 on CPU or GPU
+  * Windows Subsystem for Linux 2 on CPU or GPU
-- macOS on CPU only
+  * macOS on CPU only

+@endsphinxdirective

-## Creating an OpenVINO Docker image
+## <a name="using-prebuilt-image"></a>Installing OpenVINO with a prebuilt image

-You can create a Docker image with OpenVINO via either of the following ways.

-### Get a prebuilt image directly from provided sources
+### Step 1: Get a prebuilt image from provided sources

 You can find prebuilt images on: